ganmahmud/tailwindcss-language-variant/README.md

       ],
     }
     ```
-3. The plugin assumes that you have a `lang` attribute in your HTML.
-With the default configuration, you can use the `lang-bn`:
+3. The plugin assumes that you have a `lang` attribute in your HTML tag and it is handles by your application or website.
+You can then use the `lang-{language}` variant in your HTML like this:

     ```html
     <html lang="bn">